piepdx/pie-cookbook/drafts/working-draft-tactical.md

 			22. Identifying potential mentors
 			23. Recruiting potential mentors
 			23. Qualifying potential mentors
+			24. Test driving mentors
+			27. Assessing skill fit
+			28. Assessing personality fit
+			29. Actively engaged pool
+			30. Passively engaged pool
+			30. Overlap
-			24. Alums as mentors
+			31. Alums as mentors

-			24. Onboarding
+# Onboarding mentors
 In order to make the experience most valuable for the mentor and most valuable for your founders, it is important that you define the mentor role and the expectations you have for that mentor before they are introduced to Founders.

 For example, if you want a mentor to assist as a subject matter expert, make sure they are given the appropriate platform for conveying that knowledge.
 Don't make them present if a workshop is a more appropriate format.
 Don't make them take 1:1 meetings if their knowledge is relevant to every company — and will result in them repeating the same advice to 10 different companies.
 - - -
 > **tl;dr Be thoughtful and respectful of how you use a Mentor's time.**
 - - -
-# Time commitment
+## Time commitment
 Once you’ve chosen to work with a mentor, your most important job is to understand that mentor’s level of time commitment.
 Some mentors will want to help but have absolutely no time.
 Other mentors will be willing to show up for office hours several times a week.
 It runs the gamut.
 Your challenge is making the best use of the time they are willing to commit so that they are deriving value from their participation.

-## Sliding scale
+### Sliding scale
 At PIE, we found the best way to help assess a mentor's availability was to present the engagement options as a sliding scale.
 On that scale, the minimal level of commitment was fairly low and the maximum level of commitment was decided by the mentor.
 There's was no high bar.
 Just a lowbar.

 Just as importantly, we used other well know Mentors as examples of time commitment bands — "Mentor X generally presents onetime per class; Mentor Y holds regular office hours at PIE every week" — which provided even more context for their potential engagement.
 Plus, when a Mentor hears that one of their peers or someone they recognize — "[Mentor name] at [Startup] has done this to great effect and is consistently one of our most popular mentors" — they are given more context for how others are volunteering to do.